Hranice (Přerov District): Economy

-The largest employer in the town is SSI Schäfer, manufacturer of metal structures with more than 1,000 employees.
+The largest employer based in the town is SSI Schäfer, manufacturer of metal structures with more than 1,000 employees.
 Other notable employers with more than 500 employees are Henniges Hranice (manufacturer of rubber products for automotive industry), KROK CZ (manufacturer of work clothes), and Hranice Hospital.

-In 1883, Antonín Kunz founded a company in Hranice that specialized in the production of windpumps and other pumps.
+In 1883, Antonín Kunz founded a company in Hranice that specialised in the production of windpumps and other pumps.
 The company became the largest factory for water pumps in Austria-Hungary.
 At the end of the 19th century, it also produced complete communal water systems that were in towns and cities in the whole Austria-Hungary.
 The Sigma Pumps company developed out of Kunz's company.

 Transport

 The D1 motorway leading from Přerov to Ostrava bypasses the town in the north.

 Hranice is a railway hub.
 The town is located on the railway lines Prague–Vsetín, continuing further to Slovakia and Hungary, and Brno–Bohumín, continuing further to Poland.
 The town is served by the stations Hranice na Moravě, Hranice na Moravě město and Drahotuše.
-In the municipal territory is also located the station Teplice nad Bečvou, which serves this neighbouring municipality of Teplice nad Bečvou.
+In the municipal territory is also located the station Teplice nad Bečvou, which serves the neighbouring municipality of Teplice nad Bečvou.